-Carpal tunnel syndrome is a painful hand condition caused by a pinched nerve in the wrist.
+Carpal tunnel syndrome is a painful hand condition caused by a pinched nerve in your wrist.

-- Carpal tunnel syndrome usually starts with a tingling or numbness in the hands and fingers, which becomes increasingly painful.
+- Carpal tunnel syndrome usually starts with a tingling or numbness in your hands and fingers, and becomes increasingly painful.

-- Initial treatment for carpal tunnel syndrome aims to reduce pain, tingling and numbness, and restore wrist and hand function.
+- Treatment aims to reduce pain, tingling and numbness, and restore wrist and hand function.

 What causes carpal tunnel syndrome?

-The main symptoms of carpal tunnel syndrome are thought to be caused by irritation to one of the nerves in the hand, the median nerve.
-Often this happens without any clear reason.
+The main symptoms of carpal tunnel syndrome are thought to be caused by irritation to the median nerve in the carpal tunnel.

-- The carpal tunnel is a narrow space inside the wrist that is surrounded by bone and ligament.
+The carpal tunnel is a narrow space inside your wrist that is surrounded by bone and ligament.
 This tunnel protects the finger tendons, nerves and blood vessels where they pass from your forearm into your hand.

-- This could be caused by thickening of the tendon sheaths or fluid retention can reduce the amount of space inside the carpal tunnel.
+- This could be caused by thickening of the tendon sheaths, which reduces the amount of space inside the carpal tunnel.

-- As a result, the median nerve may be compressed, and the person then feels pain and tingling, particularly on the thumb side of the palm, thumb, and fingers.
+- As a result, the median nerve may be compressed, and you then feel pain and tingling, particularly on the thumb side of your palm, your thumb and your fingers.

 What are the symptoms of carpal tunnel syndrome?

-Carpal tunnel syndrome usually starts with a tingling (pins and needles) or numbness, particularly in the thumb, index finger and middle finger.
-There may also be general discomfort in the wrist or arm, and slight weakness of the hand grip.
+Carpal tunnel syndrome usually starts with a tingling (pins and needles) or numbness, particularly in your thumb, index finger and middle finger.
+There may also be general discomfort in your wrist or arm, and slight weakness of your hand grip.
 Symptoms may wake you up at night, but they may also occur during the day.
 For instance, you may notice symptoms while you are driving or holding a newspaper.